-Lipitor (atorvastatin) is a cholesterol-lowering therapy, manufactured by Pfizer, approved by the U.S. Food and Drug Administration (FDA) to prevent cardiovascular disease and to treat dyslipidemia, or abnormal levels of lipids in the blood.
+Lipitor (atorvastatin) is a statin, or cholesterol-lowering therapy, manufactured by Pfizer.
+It is approved by the U.S. Food and Drug Administration to prevent cardiovascular disease and to treat dyslipidemia, or abnormal levels of lipids in the blood.

 How Lipitor works

-Scleroderma is an autoimmune disease and, as such, caused by an overactive immune system that mistakenly attacks the body’s own tissues.
-Excessive inflammation leads to scarring and thickening of the connective tissue of multiple organs, including blood vessels.
-Complications associated with blood vessel scarring include Raynaud’s phenomenon, digital ulcers, and pulmonary hypertension.
+Scleroderma is an autoimmune disease caused by the immune system mistakenly attacking the body’s own tissues and leading to scarring and thickening of the connective tissue in multiple organs, including the blood vessels.
+This can cause blood vessels to narrow and restrict the blood flow.
+Complications associated with this include Raynaud’s phenomenon, digital ulcers, and pulmonary hypertension.

-An investigator-initiated Phase 2 study (NCT02370784) is currently evaluating the therapy in patients with early diffuse systemic scleroderma at the University of Pittsburgh.
-The study aims to determine atorvastatin’s effects on blood vessel function and Raynaud’s symptoms in about 30 patients.
-This trial, which is still enrolling eligible patients, is due to concluded in December 2019.
+The clinical trial will assess Lipitor’s effect on blood vessel function and in reducing Raynaud’s symptoms in about 30 participants.
+This trial, which is still enrolling eligible patients, is due to conclude in December 2019.